Manchester Bolton & Bury Reservoir: History

 Both the feeder canal and reservoir were reported to be ready in late 1808.
 The top surface area of the reservoir was reported then to be 33½ acres.
 This coincided with completion of works also to open the canal to the Mersey and Irwell Navigation and national waterway network by way of locks into the river Irwell below their wharf at Oldfield Lane.

 Elton Reservoir was later enlarged, initially by footprint, and then by depth.
 There is some evidence to suggest that the first phase of enlargement had been completed early into the 1830s.
-However, a Company account of 1906 reports all such works to have been completed 1839-40 by which time the top water surface area had been increased to about 55 acres.
-A newspaper report of the time indicates they would have been completed closer to 1842 although there would be a delay strengthening an embankment meaning the Company was unable to take fullest advantage of their enlarged reservoir until 1844-5.
+However, a company account of 1906 reports all such works to have been completed 1839-40 by which time the top water surface area had been increased to about 55 acres.
+A newspaper report of the time indicates they would have been completed closer to 1842 although there would be a delay strengthening an embankment meaning the company was unable to take fullest advantage of their enlarged reservoir until 1844-5.

 The total land purchased for the reservoir was then about 78 acres.
 Some of the surrounding land has since been sold.
-However, a number of boundary stones installed by the Company can still be seen today.
-They are dated 1842, and bear the title name of the successor Company to the one that made the first reservoir of 1808.
-That successor Company, the Manchester, Bolton and Bury Canal Navigation and Railway Company, was established in 1831.
-Although it was this Company that made and operated the Manchester and Bolton Railway (opened in 1838), they were not responsible for making any of the railways that came to Radcliffe and Bury.
+However, a number of boundary stones installed by the company can still be seen today.
+They are dated 1842, and bear the title name of the successor company to the one that made the first reservoir of 1808.
+That successor company, the Manchester, Bolton and Bury Canal Navigation and Railway Company, was established in 1831.
+Although it was this company that made and operated the Manchester and Bolton Railway (opened in 1838), they were not responsible for making any of the railways that came to Radcliffe and Bury.
 Therein lies a wholly different story.

 Today water is still taken from the Irwell at Burrs Country Park and taken by the feeder canal to Elton Reservoir which in turn feeds the remains of the canal.
-All three elements are in the ownership of the Canal and River Trust.
+All three elements are in the ownership of the Canal & River Trust.

 It is a major leisure facility for residents of Bury, Bolton and North Manchester.